 He insisted that the 84-year-old entrepreneur and hardware chain owner take the toy with him when he departed.
 "Keep it, and I will make another."
-Larach keeps the gift on his desk, calling it one of
+Larach keeps the gift on his desk, calling it one of the most valuable he has ever received.

-Larach is now in its second phase.
+The healthy housing project funded by Larach is now in its second phase.
 Over five years, 250 families in Montana de la Flor will improve their homes and 250 residents of the capital Tegucigalpa will build new ones.